simondaout/ProTools/README.md

 Python script to plot profiles across InSAR and GPS data and/or estimate residual ramps.

-Example of INPUT PYTHON FILE:
+Example of Input python file:
 ============

 	# All data are here in WGS84 (Lat/Lon)